+Carer's Allowance

-Carer's Allowance If you're looking after a family member or friend, you may be entitled to Carer's Allowance.
-You may be eligible for Carer's Allowance if you meet all of the following conditions: - You look after someone who gets a qualifying disability benefit - this includes the middle or the higher rate of the care component of Disability Living Allowance (DLA), either rate of the daily living component of Personal Independence Payment (PIP), either rate of Attendance Allowance, Constant Attendance Allowance (at a certain level) and Armed Forces Independence Payment (AFIP). - You look after that person for at least 35 hours a week. - You are aged 16 or over. - You are not in full-time education. - You don't earn over £151 a week (after deductions).
-Check gov.uk from April 2025 as this may change then. - You satisfy UK presence and residence conditions.
+If you're looking after a family member or friend, you may be entitled to Carer's Allowance.

+Carer's Allowance is worth £83.30 per week (2025-26).
+You may be eligible if:

+- You look after someone who gets a qualifying disability benefit this includes the middle or the higher rate of the care component of Disability Living Allowance (DLA), either rate of the daily living component of Personal Independence Payment (PIP), either rate of Attendance Allowance, Constant Attendance Allowance (at a certain level) and Armed Forces Independence Payment (AFIP).

+- You look after that person for at least 35 hours a week.

+- You are aged 16 or over.

+- You are not in full-time education.

+- You don't earn over £196 a

+week (after deductions).
+Check

+nidirect.gov.uk/articles/carers allowance#toc- from April 2026 as

+this may change then.

+- You satisfy UK presence and residence conditions.